Words of wisdom and miscellaneous facts by Dr. Wysong and others. This is an accumulation over several decades and the accuracy cannot be attested to.

 This proven medical modality is not explicable in traditional materialistic terms.
 It relieves pain, heals, and permits painless surgery by creating anesthesia.
 Something besides material organs, tissues, and cells resides in the body.

 This medical approach was the prevailing healing system into the twentieth century.
 It has been largely displaced by more profitable patented pharmaceutics and allopathy (treating illness by removing symptoms).
 Homeopaths create remedies based upon like healing like: if a substance can cause illness, in minuscule dosage it can stimulate the body to heal.
-It works similar to vaccines where a modified disease agent is used to create immunity against the disease caused by that agent.
+It works similarly to vaccines where a modified disease agent is used to create immunity against the disease caused by that agent.
 Remarkably, homeopathic remedies can cure illness even when the dose is diluted so much that the starting material cannot even be found in the end product.
 The remedy somehow mysteriously imprints on the inert carrier.
 Homeopathy has been proven in controlled studies and remains a predominant form of medicine in many parts of the world.

 Healing by Touch